benwzj/benwzj.github.io/_posts/2024-04-05-server-component.md

   - name: FQA
 ---

-Here will talk from the point of Next.js.
+When we talk about Server Components and Client Components, it is from the view of Rendering.

-In Next.js, all components in the App Router are Server Components **by default**!
+In Next.js App Route, all components in the App Router are Server Components **by default**!

 Router is the skeleton of the whole Next.js Application.
-It can decide **HOW** to render Server Components and Client Components.
+It can decide HOW to **render** Server Components and Client Components.

 ## Foundational web concepts